 Secret Walls x Australia has provided numerous letters of support from the community, however did not address numerous aspects of the sponsorship assessment criteria.
 The event aims to celebrate art and community, however it is difficult to identify and measure the potential community impact apart from the potential engagement of a local primary school.
-This proposed event has the potential to support the strong art, creativity and music culture within the Vincent community and therefore Administration intends to liaise with the applicant to ensure a 2018/19 submission that better aligns with the sponsorship assessment criteria.
+It may be more appropriate to further assess this proposal through Council's new Community Grants Policy (pending approval).